browserstack/robot-appium-app-browserstack/README.md

 # robot-appium-app-browserstack

-This repository demonstrates how to run Appium Robot tests on BrowserStack App Automate.
+This repository demonstrates how to run Appium Python tests on BrowserStack App Automate.

 ## Based on